Your browser doesn't support javascript.

 RESUMO

 The present study was conducted to assess the individual or combined effects of feeding dietary fat (whole-cracked rapeseed), nitrate, and 3-nitrooxypropanol (3-NOP) on protein profile, mineral composition, B vitamins, and nitrate residues in milk from dairy cows.
-Forty-eight Danish Holstein cows used in an 8 × 8 incomplete Latin square design were fed 8 factorially arranged diets ((30 or 63 g crude fat/kg DM) × (0 or 10 g nitrate/kg DM) × (0 or 80 mg 3-NOP/kg DM)) over 6 periods of 21 d each.
-In each period, milk samples were collected from individual cows during the third week by pooling milk obtained from 4 consecutive milkings, and analyzed for protein profile including protein modifications, mineral composition, riboflavin, cobalamin, and presence of nitrate residues.
+A total of 48 Danish Holstein cows used in an 8 × 8 incomplete Latin square design were fed 8 factorially arranged diets: (30 or 63 g crude fat/kg DM) × (0 or 10 g nitrate/kg DM) × (0 or 80 mg 3-NOP/kg DM) over 6 periods of 21 d each.
+In each period, milk samples were collected from individual cows during the third week by pooling milk obtained from 4 consecutive milkings and analyzed for protein profile, including protein modifications, mineral composition, riboflavin, cobalamin, and presence of nitrate residues.
 Fat supplementation led to an increase in the phosphorylation degree of αS1-CN by 8.5% due to a decreased relative proportion of αS1-CN 8P and an increased relative proportion of αS1-CN 9P and further to a decrease in the relative proportion of αS2-CN by 2.4%.
 Additionally, fat supplementation decreased the relative proportions of glycosylated and unglycosylated forms of κ-CN, consequently leading to a 3.6% decrease in total κ-CN.
 In skim milk, K, Ca, P, and Mg concentrations were altered by individual use of fat, nitrate, and 3-NOP.
-Feeding nitrate resulted in a 5.4% increase in riboflavin concentration in milk while supplementing 3-NOP increased cobalamin concentration in milk by 21.1%.
-The nitrate concentration in milk was increased upon feeding nitrate however, this increased concentration was well below the maximum permissible limit of nitrate in milk (<50 mg/L).
-In conclusion, no major changes were observed in milk protein, and mineral compositions by feeding fat, nitrate, and 3-NOP to dairy cows while the increased riboflavin and cobalamin by nitrate and 3-NOP, respectively, could be of beneficial nutritional value for milk consumers.
+Feeding nitrate resulted in a 5.4% increase in riboflavin concentration in milk, whereas supplementing 3-NOP increased the cobalamin concentration in milk by 21.1%.
+The nitrate concentration in milk was increased upon feeding nitrate, but this increased concentration was well below the maximum permissible limit of nitrate in milk (<50 mg/L).
+Overall, no major changes were observed in milk protein, and mineral compositions by feeding fat, nitrate, and 3-NOP to dairy cows, but the increased riboflavin and cobalamin concentrations by nitrate and 3-NOP, respectively, could be of beneficial nutritional value for milk consumers.

 2.